imabhijeetpatel/projetcs/README.md

 # projetcs
-Here some projetcs which i learn and create them
+Here some projetcs which I learn and create them.